-There are three types of Boaz accommodation:
+We have three types of Boaz accommodation:

-For the last 10 years, the Boaz Night Shelter has provided emergency overnight accommodation for up to 12 homeless asylum seeking or refugee men each night through out the winter.
-During winter 2017-18, for the first time we will be running a parallel night shelter service for women.
-Our night shelters are hosted by different churches in Greater Manchester each night of the week, and include an early evening Drop In service in central Manchester.
-A hot meal and breakfast is also provided.
+For the last 10 years, the Boaz Night Shelter has provided emergency overnight accommodation for up to 12 homeless asylum seeking or refugee men each night throughout the winter.
+During winter 2017-18, for the first time we will be running a parallel emergency accommodation service for women.
+From October to mid-December, we piloted a night shelter for women, then from mid-December we transitioned to an emergency hosting scheme instead.